dechamps/APO/README.md

    Administrators group.
 3. Give the Administrators group Full Control over the registry key.

-You should then be able to make any change you like, including deleting and renaming `FxProperties` keys.
+You should then be able to make any change you like, including creating, deleting and renaming `FxProperties` keys.

 ## Useful links